aliahsan07/aliahsanPortfolio/README.md

 ## Note
 This is the first milestone of my personal website.
 A minimal portfolio website is up, and the next step is to start blogging which will be available at aliahsan.tech/blog

-Contacts page will also be made live soon.
+Contact page will also be made live soon.
-Thinking of this as MVP-1.

 ## Features
 - Projects in markdown files